hupe13/extensions-leaflet-map-testing/README.md

 <h2>Markercluster</h2>

-You can define radius (maxClusterRadius) and zoom (disableClusteringAtZoom) in settings page or pro page.
+You can define radius (maxClusterRadius) and zoom (disableClusteringAtZoom) in settings page or pro map.
 ```
 [testcluster radius="..." zoom="..."]
 ```